 Initial eligibility check

-The eligibility calculator helps you identify if your client is eligible.
+The affordability calculator helps you identify if your client is eligible.
 Details you will need from your client include employment income, retirement income and/or pension savings, together with your client’s age(s) and property value.

 Provide a personalised illustration